lgblgblgb/xemu/README.md

 requires the emu ROM to be usable, you can find it in the rom/ directory.

 You can use numeric key pad arrow keys as the "joystick", "5" is the fire.
+Optionally, you can use the right CTRL of keypad button '0' for fire too.

+You can try to use a supported Game Controller / Joystick as well (I've tested with XBox-360 controller).
+Currently, there is no mapping of controls, which can be a *big* problem.
+Only axes 0/1 can be used as the joystick, but it's hard to tell, which controls they are on *your* joystick (maybe even vertical/horizontal is mixed ...), or the "hats" can be used as well.
+Every buttons are used as the "fire" button.

 ## Compilation on Linux / UNIX-like machine